Garden Grants for Schools, Communities, and NonProfits

 Veterans and Disability Garden Grants

 USDA Veterans Grants – Enhancing agricultural opportunities for veterans.
-The Enhancing Agricultural Opportunities for Military Veterans Program provides grants to non-profits to increase the number of military veterans gaining knowledge and skills through comprehensive, hands-on, and immersive model farm and ranch programs offered regionally that lead to successful careers in the food and agricultural sector.
+The Enhancing Agricultural Opportunities for Military Veterans Program provides grants to nonprofits to increase the number of military veterans gaining knowledge and skills through comprehensive, hands-on, and immersive model farm and ranch programs offered regionally that lead to successful careers in the food and agricultural sector.
+Visit the website to learn about their grants.

 Home Depot Grants – Home Depot currently has a Veteran Housing Grants Program.
 This was created to help nonprofits fund the development and repair of multi-unit veteran housing facilities.
-Awards typically range from $100,000 to $500,000.
+Visit the website to learn about their grants.

-National Garden Bureau Grants – For therapeutic garden programs to bring healing ftothose affected by trauma.
+National Garden Bureau Grants – For therapeutic garden programs to bring healing to those affected by trauma.
 National Garden Bureau launched a philanthropic program in 2014 that supports the building and growth of therapeutic gardens across North America.
-This program furthers NGB’s mission of promoting gardening to gardeners and non-gardeners alike.
-The 2023 grant season has ended, but visit their website and sign up now for their newsletter and information on when the Therapeutic Garden Grant opens.
 Scroll down past the Therapeutic Garden Grant recipients by year for the newsletter sign-up.
+Visit the website to learn about their grants.

 Organic Farming and Horticulture Grants